 If you want to know more about why Google Flutter has chosen Dart as its language, you can take a look at Flutter faq.
 You will discover some amazing things about Dart that you may have not known before.

-Our conclusion for this Google Flutter Review is that it is a very powerful framework that has the tools and libraries to easily help you build your mobile app and bring your ideas to life.
-If you don’t have any mobile development experience, or if you are just trying to build an app that works well on Android and IOs in the fastest way possible, Google Flutter can easily meet your needs.
+Our conclusion for this Google Flutter Review is that Flutter is a very powerful SDK that has gained traction with some industry giants.
+It has the tools and libraries to easily help you build your app—whether mobile, web or desktop—and bring your ideas to life.
+Furthermore, both Google and the community are constantly working on new features to make it into the most comprehensive SDK possible.
+If you don’t have any mobile development experience, or if you are just trying to build an app that works well on Android, iOS and the web in the fastest way possible, Google Flutter can easily meet your needs.